 Our universe is flat.
 Such a conclusion is made by an international team of researchers led by Alain Benoit, who made an amazing experiment in the Swedish city of Kiruna.
 Scientists reported their findings at a conference of the Committee on Space Research.

-At a moonless night the Archeops telescope was raised to a height of 33 km.
-The telescope has allowed scientists for twelve hours to monitor the cosmic background radiation, which is one of the most important evidence of the Big Bang theory.
-This radiation was discovered in 1965.
+On a moonless night, the Archeops telescope was raised to a height of 33 km.
+The telescope has allowed scientists for twelve hours to monitor the cosmic background radiation, which is one of the most important pieces of evidence in favor of the Big Bang theory.
+This type of radiation was discovered in 1965.

-As a result of this research scientists have confirmed a surprising suggestion that the universe is a plane.
+As a result of this research, scientists confirmed a surprising suggestion that our universe is flat.

 The key role in determining the shape of the universe belongs to the amount of dark matter and dark energy in it.

-If the density of matter and energy coincides with the critical one, the space is flat as a sheet of paper.
-If the true density is higher than the one that in theory is considered critical, then the space should be closed and spherical.
+If the density of matter and energy approaches the critical one, the space is flat as a sheet of paper.
+If the true density is higher than the one that in theory is considered critical, then space should be closed and spherical.
 In this case, the light will always come back to its original source.

 One of the corollaries of the Big Bang theory claims that the density of matter in the universe is as close to critical, which means that the universe is flat.